devesmee/theatre-keeper-support/EN_SUPPORT.md

 Yes!
 You can do this by swiping the visit to the left on the overview.
 Or by clicking on the visit and editing it, there you will see a button to remove the visit.

-**How can I easily search for a specific visit?**
+**How can I easily search for a specific visit / venue / performer?**

-You can search by show in the 'Search' tab.
-This will show the dates as well, allowing you to easily narrow down which visit you are looking for.
+You can search by visit, venue or performer in the 'Search' tab.

 **How can I transfer my visits to another device?**